Product Description Cloud Servers

 You manage the cloud server yourself: you install and configure the necessary software.

-If you need help administering cloud servers, order managed service administration.
+If you need help administering cloud servers, order the Managed Services.

 Pricing

-A cloud server is billed using a pay-as-you-go model.
-Every hour, funds are deducted from your balance for the previous hour of cloud server resource usage; external traffic is also charged.
-Read more in the Pricing and Billing Models.
+A cloud server is billed using the pay-as-you-go model.
+Funds are deducted from your balance every hour for the previous hour of cloud server resource usage.
+External traffic exceeding 3 TB across all projects in the Cloud Platform is also billed.
+Learn more in the Payment Models and Prices instructions.

 What is included in the price